songokas/clipboard-sync/README.md

 clipboard-sync --key 11111111111111111111111111111111 --allowed-host clipsync.net:8900 --send-using-address 0.0.0.0:8900 --heartbeat 20 --relay-host clipsync.net:8900 --relay-public-key "xskF0Ihe1s9gjIjw4VvL86FN8YkA3UHMjBzajRspwns="
 ```

-warning: your clipboards goes through an external server and while the data is encrypted, there is a third party involved
+warning: your clipboards goes through an external server and while the data is encrypted, there is a third party involved (unless you're running clipboard-relay yourself)

 ### sync clipboard to a file without affecting the main clipboard